 It’s great when your viewers sit down and watch your training webinars or marketing presentations from beginning to end, but that’s not always how it works.
 With on-demand content, you’ll often get better results with shorter, targeted clips.
 RSM used these “snackable clips” following a two-hour post-election webinar on the tax and audit implications of the election.
 By providing a library of small, accessible clips, We were able to continue to use the content to engage customers and drive traffic to future virtual training events.

 Twilio uses a similar strategy, using ON24’s ability to divide webinars into chapters for easy navigation.
-Twilio extracts short, 2–3 minute video clips to drive registration for the complete webinar.
+Twilio extracts short, two to three-minute video clips to drive registration for the complete on-demand webinar.